yonebayashi/testy-cache/README.md

 [Project repo](https://github.com/TheReverb/hash_it_out/tree/master)

+The following table shows the test results for the cache when the Evictor is a *nullptr*.

 Test name | Status
 --- | ---
+Set/Get | PASSED
+Set/Get | PASSED
+Set/Get | PASSED
+Set/Get | PASSED
+Space used | **FAILED**
+Reset | PASSED

-The tests hault due to a segmentation fault when attempting to test the FIFO evictor by repeatedly touching keys.
+The tests hault due to a **segmentation fault** when attempting to test the FIFO evictor by repeatedly touching keys.
 Otherwise, the only assertions that fail have to do with incorrect values for `size` after retreiving a key.
 ### Aryeh/Connor

 [Project repo](https://github.com/astah100/HW2AryehStahlAndConnorDeiparine)